wtoloza-dev/descubreboyaca-backend/ARCHITECTURE.md

 - Services tend to grow too large (many methods)
 - Hard to test a service with 10+ methods
 - Violates Single Responsibility Principle
+- **AI Benefit**: Use cases are easier for AI to generate and test individually

 **Consequences**:
 ✅ Each use case is focused and testable
 ✅ Clear boundaries for business operations
 ✅ Easier to understand and maintain
 ✅ Better for parallel development
+✅ **AI can generate complete use case with tests from description**
-❌ More files (but better organized)
+❌ More files (but better organized, and AI handles file creation)

 **Example**:
 ```python